PangWinnie0219/align_concept_cbm/README.md

 (c): Conversely, the cell type prediction probabilities should experience a negligible drop when a less clinically important concept is removed from the prediction.
 For instance, the eosinophil probability should not be affected much when cell shape, which is irrelevant to recognizing eosinophil, is missing.

+## Environment

+Install the packages required using the requirements.txt file:

+ `pip install -r requirements.txt `

 ## Medical knowledge representation
 - WBC datasets: [`dataset_txt/pbc_alpha_true_11.csv`](https://github.com/PangWinnie0219/align_concept_cbm/blob/main/dataset_txt/pbc_alpha_true_11.csv)